 They’re easy to mold to fit your ears.
 They also look friendly – a soft pink color.
 And they’re reusable too.

 Bottom line: They’re very comfortable earplugs for sleeping.

 So there you have it!
 If you try the Ohropox Classic earplugs, I’d be interested to know how you like them.

 And don’t forget to pack your earplugs in your carry-on when you fly; you’ll need them to get some sleep on the plane…

 Happy to learn how to get more travel zzzz’s?
 Then pin this for others to see too!

 Pssst!
-This post contains affiliate links.
-We are a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by linking to Amazon and affiliated sites.
-We might make a few pennies here :-).
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+See full disclosure.